magento/devdocs/src/guides/v2.3/install-gde/install/cli/install-cli-subcommands-maint.md

 Then, copy the following files:

 *  `pub/errors/default/503.phtml` to `pub/errors/sub/503.phtml`
-*  `pub/errors/default/css/styles.css` to `pub/errors/default/css/styles.css`
+*  `pub/errors/default/css/styles.css` to `pub/errors/sub/styles.css`

-*  Make your edits in these files.
+Make your edits in these files.

 Make sure, the Directory name has to match the URL parameter.
+Here it indicates the directory `sub` which is specified as a parameter in the rewrite rule above (`skin=sub`)

 {:.bs-callout-info}
-The nginx setting should be added for multistore setups.
+The [nginx]({{ page.baseurl }}/config-guide/multi-site/ms_nginx.html) setting should be added for multistore setups.

 {:.ref-header}
 Related topics